Summer of '69

 Played it 'til my fingers bled

-Anyone who's ever played a guitar knows the strings can be brutal on your fingers when you're first learning.
+Anyone who's played a guitar knows the strings can shred your fingers when you're first learning.
 I played my new guitar all Christmas day 1965, and continued until late that night.
 I remember my dad knocking on my bedroom door about one o'clock in the morning, saying "Go to sleep!", because I was keeping everyone awake.

 It was the summer of '69